rd003/blog/content/posts/dotnet-service-lifetime.md

 });
 ```

-## 📢 At how many places we are requesting for the instance of IMyService
+## 📢 At how many places we are requesting for the instance of IMyService?

 At 3 places.